-A systematic leak test is then mandatory before using the SADS for sampling purposes.
-To ensure reliable and accurate results, the SADS should only be considered suitable for sampling when the leakage rate (LR) is below 4 Pa.s-1.
-Keeping the leakage rate within this acceptable limit will help maintain the integrity of the SADS and improve the reliability of the data collected during sampling operations.
+Keeping the leakage rate within this acceptable limit will help maintain the integrity of the SADS and improve the reliability of the concentrations measured during sampling operations.
 For further development, we also recommend revising the design of future realization of the SADS to guarantee its air tightness.